yaiza612/scalable_classification_x_ray_data/README.md

 The aim of this paper is to present a complete model of thoracic X-ray image analysis, which we have developed by stacking two different Machine Leaning models, so that future scientists can build on it to hopefully improve the waiting time and economic efficiency of this class of tests.

 The results after training with two epochs is unexpected given the small loss obtained, and, at 68.26%, the implemented model is not excessively accurate when classifying.
-Nevertheless, the model we are presenting is scalable, shows state-of-the-art techniques, and proves that that transfered learning is possible even for more than one, stacked networks.
-It is up to future researchers (possibly for those with more ressources) to improve the stacking process by, for example implementing a voting system in the networks.
+Nevertheless, the model we are presenting is scalable, shows state-of-the-art techniques, and proves that that transfer learning is possible even for more than one, stacked networks.
+It is up to future researchers (possibly for those with more ressources) to improve the stacking process or, for example to implement a voting system among the networks, which could help with accuracy.

 ## INTRODUCTION